venkateshterikuti/venkateshterikuti.github.io/_pages/activities.md

 # last_modified_at: 2022-05-27T11:59:26-04:00
 toc: false
 ---
-- **6G-GOALS** <br> We use Artificial Intelligence for Goal and Semantic oriented communications to develop the next generation (6G) of telecom systems.
-See [the official website](https://sites.google.com/view/6ggoals/home) and the  [arxiv paper](https://arxiv.org/abs/2402.07573) for more info.

-- **High energy physics and graph neural networks** <br> Studying applications of Graph Neural Networks to high energy physics, as a part of the [MUCCA project](https://l.infn.it/mucca-project) in collaboration with the University of Liverpool and CERN.

-- **Energy grids** <br> I worked with [**ENEL**](https://www.enel.it), Italy's largest energy supplier, and developed a model for object re-identification used to re-identify electrical lines.

-- **Deepers** <br> Member of the [Deepers](https://www.deepers.ai/) community.
-We aim at teaching Deep Learning to both developers and managers in the indutry, so that they can unlock AI's potential for business.
-[Here you can find some of the *Deepers* Python tutorials.](https://github.com/alessiodevoto/deepers)

-- **Cancer Diagnosis Classification Project** <br> A data mining project demonstrating supervised learning techniques on the breast cancer diagnostic dataset.
-Implemented and compared Support Vector Machine and Logistic Regression models to predict whether tumors are malignant or benign.
-The project includes comprehensive evaluation metrics, cross-validation, and achieves 90%+ accuracy.
-Built with Python's scientific ecosystem including pandas, scikit-learn, and matplotlib.
-[View on GitHub](https://github.com/venkateshterikuti/Cancer-Diagnosis-Classification-Project)
+- **Cancer Diagnosis Classification Project** <br> Built SVM and Logistic Regression models on the Breast Cancer Wisconsin dataset to classify tumors as malignant or benign.
+Evaluated with cross‑validation and standard metrics, achieving 90%+ accuracy.
+Implemented a clean data pipeline using pandas and scikit‑learn. <a href="https://github.com/venkateshterikuti/Cancer-Diagnosis-Classification-Project" target="_blank" rel="noopener">View on GitHub</a>

-- **Optimize Pathfinding in Dynamic Mazes** <br> Developed Deep Q-Network (DQN) and Basic Q-Learning (BQN) algorithms for maze-solving tasks in a Python-simulated environment.
-Achieved 30% improvement in path efficiency with DQN over BQN in complex mazes and reduced pathfinding steps by 25% across varying maze complexities.
-Implemented reinforcement learning techniques for dynamic pathfinding optimization, demonstrating advanced AI problem-solving capabilities in navigational challenges.
-[View on GitHub](https://github.com/venkateshterikuti/Optimize-Pathfinding-in-Dynamic-Mazes)
+- **Optimize Pathfinding in Dynamic Mazes** <br> Implemented DQN and baseline Q‑Learning for maze navigation in a Python simulation.
+DQN improved path efficiency by ~30% over BQN and reduced steps by ~25% across complexities.
+Demonstrates RL techniques for dynamic pathfinding. <a href="https://github.com/venkateshterikuti/Optimize-Pathfinding-in-Dynamic-Mazes" target="_blank" rel="noopener">View on GitHub</a>

-- **Predicting Customer Churn in E-Commerce** <br> Developed machine learning models to identify at-risk customers for a UK-based online retailer using the Online Retail II dataset.
-Implemented and compared Random Forest, Support Vector Machine (SVM), and XGBoost algorithms, achieving up to 75% sensitivity with XGBoost and 87% sensitivity with linear SVM.
-Performed comprehensive feature engineering including TotalPrice and Days Since Last Purchase metrics, with cross-validation showing SVM (RBF) achieving the best average score of ~70%.
-Included detailed analysis with model-specific feature importance and performance evaluation across accuracy, sensitivity, and specificity metrics.
-[View on GitHub](https://github.com/venkateshterikuti/Predicting-Customer-Churn-in-E-Commerce)
+- **Predicting Customer Churn in E-Commerce** <br> Modeled churn for a UK e‑retailer using the Online Retail II dataset.
+Compared Random Forest, SVM, and XGBoost; SVM (RBF) achieved ~70% CV score with high sensitivity.
+Feature engineering included TotalPrice and recency metrics. <a href="https://github.com/venkateshterikuti/Predicting-Customer-Churn-in-E-Commerce" target="_blank" rel="noopener">View on GitHub</a>

-- **Casino Intelligence Hub** <br> Advanced casino analytics platform analyzing 16M+ transactions to predict player churn, segment users, and detect anomalies.
-Built an end-to-end pipeline with PostgreSQL for data warehousing, Python (pandas, scikit-learn, XGBoost) for modeling, and interactive dashboards via Streamlit/Power BI.
-Includes SQL-heavy feature engineering, automated ETL scripts, and a modular architecture for dashboards and model training.
-[View on GitHub](https://github.com/venkateshterikuti/casino-intelligence-hub)
+- **Casino Intelligence Hub** <br> End‑to‑end analytics platform on 16M+ transactions for churn prediction, player segmentation, and anomaly detection.
+PostgreSQL data warehouse, Python ML stack, and Streamlit/Power BI dashboards with automated ETL. <a href="https://github.com/venkateshterikuti/casino-intelligence-hub" target="_blank" rel="noopener">View on GitHub</a>